SimonAlling/userscript-proxy/README.md

 ## Deploying userscripts

 Userscript Proxy comes with one single userscript, useful only for testing that the proxy is up and running.
-To use userscripts you've downloaded or written yourself, you need to tell Userscript Proxy where they are.
+To use userscripts you've downloaded or written yourself:

 1. You need the **absolute path** to a directory containing your userscripts.
     This could be something like `/home/alling/userscripts`.